HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Results

 \subsection{Support Region Extraction}

-\cref{fig:support_example} shows examples of extracted support regions and \cref{tab:support_region_iou} reports the quantitative evaluation results. \ours achieves an average IoU of $62.46\%$ and F1-score of $54.23\%$ against ground truth annotations.
-In contrast, the baseline that considers only top surfaces performs significantly worse, with an IoU of $34.69\%$ and an F1-score of $17.39\%$.
+\cref{fig:support_example} shows examples of extracted support regions. \ours achieves an average IoU of $60.27\%$ and F1-score of $48.54\%$ against ground truth annotations.
+In contrast, the baseline that considers only top surfaces performs significantly worse, with an IoU of $32.54\%$ and an F1-score of $16.80\%$.

 This demonstrates that \ours more effectively identifies valid support regions within furniture items, which is essential for accurate small object placement in scenes.